 CDSL conducts regular system and cyber security audits to enhance operational effectiveness.
-CDSL has also appointed an Independent Chartered Accountant firm which conducts Internal and Concurrent audits in the Company.
-Internal and Concurrent audit reports are presented to the Audit Committee.
+CDSL has also appointed an Independent Chartered Accountant firm which conducts Internal and Concurrent audits of the Company.
+Internal and Concurrent audit reports are presented to the Audit Committee on periodic basis.